-PFAS, a family grouping of over 5,000 chemicals, is found in a wide range of every-day products such as non-stick pans, microwave popcorn bags, water repellant fabrics and applications, pizza boxes, and even some brands of dental floss.
-PFAS is also found in fire-fighting foams.
+PFAS, a family of over 5,000 chemicals, is found in a wide range of every-day products such as non-stick pans, microwave popcorn bags, water repellant fabrics and applications, pizza boxes, and even some brands of dental floss.
+PFAS is also found in high-performance fire-fighting foams.
 As a certificated air carrier airport, the Jackson Hole Airport is required by the FAA to use Aqueous Film Forming Foam (AFFF), which contains PFAS, as a fire extinguishing agent for aircraft fire emergencies.

-AFFF was developed in the 1970s and used at airports for aircraft fire emergencies.
-AFFF is an extinguishing agent for flammable liquid fires such as those caused by jet fuel due to its ability to form a layer of aqueous film over fuel to extinguish and prevent fire.
-The effectiveness of this film forming layer is dependent upon PFAS, which have stable chemical and thermal properties that do not easily break down when exposed to extreme heat.
+AFFF was developed in the late-1960s as an extinguishing agent for flammable liquid fires such as those caused by jet fuel.
+AFFF has a unique ability to form a layer of aqueous film over burning fuel to extinguish the fire and prevent reignition.
+This ability is dependent upon PFAS foaming agents, which do not easily break down when exposed to extreme heat.
 The FAA has ordered certificated airports supporting air carrier operations, such as the Jackson Hole Airport, to use AFFF that meets the stringent United States military specification MIL-F-24385F for aircraft fire emergencies.
 AFFF must contain PFAS to meet the current MIL-F-24385F specification.

 The Airport has already implemented a number of measures to limit the use of AFFF containing PFAS at the Airport going forward.
-Under these measures, PFAS should only be discharged on the Airport in the future in circumstances where its use is necessary to protect human life.
+Under these measures, PFAS will only be discharged on the Airport under circumstances where its use is necessary to protect human life.
 These measures include:

--The purchase and use of a “No Foam” system which eliminates any discharge of AFFF for Aircraft Rescue and Firefighting (ARFF) vehicle equipment calibration.
+– Purchasing and using a “No Foam” system which eliminates any discharge of AFFF for required Aircraft Rescue and Firefighting (ARFF) vehicle equipment calibration.

 The Airport is staying abreast of possible changes to FAA requirements with respect to the use of AFFF containing PFAS.
-We are preparing to shift away from such use as soon as possible, if and to the extent FAA authorizes the use of another AFFF product.
+We are preparing to shift away from such use as soon as possible, if and to the extent FAA authorizes the use of a PFAS-free AFFF product.